Obituary of Furman Delano Wingate

 The family will receive friends at a visitation Sunday afternoon, December 1st, from 2:00-4:00 pm at Thompson Funeral Home at Greenlawn Memorial Park.
 Plans for a memorial service will be announced in the coming weeks.
 In lieu of flowers, we ask you to please consider a gift to the Fairfield County Animal Adoption Center in Winnsboro, SC, to help out our local rural animal shelter or to the SCOA Cares Foundation to help cancer patients who need financial assistance with medical expenses and transportation.

-To send flowers to the family of Furman Wingate, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Furman Wingate, please visit Tribute Store